Donate to Food Bank

 The Programming Committee is continuing to contact other CBI artists and scheduling subsequent exhibitions.
 We know of several artists we hope to include, but with CBI membership expanding so fast we want to be sure we don’t miss someone — so if you are interested in participating please contact the Programming Committee co-chairs: Emily.Weiner@bethisraelbellingham.org and Melissa.Schapiro@bethisraelbellingham.org

-The 240 HEARTS Community Art Project is being displayed at Congregation Beth Israel.
-These hearts were hand-painted by CBI members and allies to represent the 240 unique individuals who were taken as hostages into Gaza on Oct.
+The 240 HEARTS Community Art Project is on display at Congregation Beth Israel since January 2024.
+The hearts were hand-painted by CBI members and allies to represent the 240 unique individuals who were taken as hostages into Gaza on Oct.
 7, 2023.